 Extermination Technique

 Your treatment cost will also depend on the extermination techniques used by your provider.
-For example, the cost of a treatment spray will be cheaper than a combination of treatment sprays and professional-grade poison traps.
+For example, the cost of a treatment insecticide spray will be cheaper than a combination of treatment sprays and professional-grade poison traps.

 If you have a small infestation and need to get rid of ants in the kitchen or another area of your home, consider DIY methods and products for ant extermination.
 Here are some of the most common ant extermination treatments, how much they cost, and their pros and cons.